Flow / Admins / Developers

 Can Flows Be the ‘One Tool to Rule Them All’?

-By learning and adopting Flow, you are able to help your business beyond what a declarative Salesforce Admin would have been able to do before.
+With that said, by learning and adopting Flow, you are able to help your business beyond what a declarative Salesforce Admin would have been able to do before.
 This means you can bring value faster to your business, without the need for expensive developers.

 Summary